DurianZealot/Aristotle-s-Realm/README.md

 ## App : Aristotle's Realm

-A platform that enables story writters to create original stories and contributing to others' stories
+A platform that enables story writers to create original stories and contribute to others' stories

 ## Deployed Website: https://aristotles-realm.herokuapp.com/

-##### Instruction on How to run this app virtually:
+##### Instructions: Running this app locally:

-1. Go to `team31/webapp` directory
+1. Clone this repository
-2. `npm install` to install all dependencies this app will need
+2. Open up a terminal in the root of the cloned repository and type `npm run-script setup ` to install all dependencies this app will need
-3. `npm start` will run this app at  http://localhost:3000
+3. Now type `npm run-script build-run` and a local server serving this app will run at  http://localhost:5000/ which will be accessible by any browser

 ***Note : please run this app on full page size***